brainsnorkel/eso-build-o-rama/README.md

 # ESO Build-O-Rama

-A weekly scan of ESOLogs to publish new top-performing trial builds.
+A staggered daily scan of ESOLogs to publish new top-performing trial builds, with each trial updated independently.

 ## Project Overview

 This project automates the process of:
-- Scanning ESOLogs for top 5 logs per trial
+- Scanning ESOLogs for top 10 logs per trial
 - Extracting build information (gear, abilities, mundus, CP)
 - Identifying common builds across top performers
 - Publishing static web pages showcasing these builds
-- Updating weekly with new builds from the current game update
+- Updating each trial independently on a staggered schedule (14 trials, 1 hour apart starting Sunday 1am UTC)

 ## Status